 The site is now exceptionally well located with immediate proximity to not just a single train station, but a train station, metro station and light rail station.
 The site is also within a precinct which is ear marked for significant jobs and student growth immediately around the site.
-Therefore, it is critically important to ensure that this significant landholding optimises the delivery of housing to support this growth, within the previously identified urban design framework for the site.
+Therefore, it is critically important to ensure that this significant landholding optimises the delivery of housing to support this growth, within an the previously identified urban design framework for the site.
 Accordingly, the changes in the strategic and planning context have prompted a design review of the approved development to understand whether it has sufficiently fulfilled the environmental capacity of the site.

 This review has been undertaken by Gyde in collaboration with Turner architects which has identified that an alternative approach towards the development of the site compared to the approved development DA 1271/2016 would achieve urban design benefits including greater diversity of scale, increased variety of architectural expression, and an accentuation of the slenderness of form of the tower.
-These benefits are achieved whilst still adhering to the previously established urban design principles of for the overall site, including the principle of downward transition from south to the north.
+These benefits also include the optimisation of housing on the site.

-The proposed development is for alterations and additions to an approved residential development DA 1271/2016 for various changes to the layout and arrangement of apartments, an additional 4 floors to Buildings

-D and F respectively, and expansion of the basement level 04 at 3 Farmhouse Road, Westmead (formally knows as Lot 4, 158-164 Hawkesbury Road and 2A Darcy Road, Westmead).
+The proposed development is for alterations and additions to an approved residential development DA 1271/2016 for various changes to the layout and arrangement of apartments, an additional 4 floors to Buildings D and F respectively, and expansion of the basement level 04 at 3 Farmhouse Road, Westmead (formally known as Lot 4, 158-164 Hawkesbury Road and 2A Darcy Road, Westmead).